The BEST Travel Review Sites

 The only downside of TripAdvisor is that it can become quite a rabbit hole if you love research as much as I do.

 I try to limit myself to checking out one city or area at a time.
 Otherwise, before I know it, it’s the end of the day and I’m now researching a trip I’ve thought about taking someday, but not the one I started planning!

 Finding Food with Yelp

 Once I’ve nailed down the types of things we are going to do with TripAdvisor, I head over to my all-time favorite app, Yelp.
-I can’t tell you how many amazing restaurants we’ve found through the years thanks to Yelp.
+I can’t tell you how many amazing restaurants we’ve found through the years for our road trips or just when eating out at home thanks to Yelp.

 Although I do a quick check on Yelp for things to do in the area we are visiting, I mostly concentrate on restaurants.